Outline

 R1 / R3 = R2 / R4

 To find a conclusion from the above equation, if R1 is an unknown resistor, then its value can be calculated from the known values of R2, R3, and R4.
-Generally, the unknown value is known as RX and of the three known resistances, one resistor (mostly R3 in the above circuit is a variable Resistor called RV.
+Generally, the unknown value is known as RX and of the three known resistances, one resistor (primarily R3 in the above circuit is a variable Resistor called RV.

-Find Unknown Resistance using Balanced Wheatstone Bridge
+Find Unknown Resistance using a Balanced Wheatstone Bridge.

 RX / R3 = R2 / R4

 But here the question arises, How to make the Balanced Condition?
-Now Galvanometer (an old-school Ammeter) can be used by placing the Galvanometer between points A and B, then we can detect the Balanced Condition.
+Now Galvanometer (an old-school Ammeter) can be used by placing the Galvanometer between points A and B; then, we can detect the Balanced Condition.

 RX = RV (R2 / R4)